He said hello and I said hi.

 In the solitude of the night, an idea came to mind.
 Bernard.
 He had a friend he was all over with on his Facebook timeline.
 He commented on his every post and I once had banter with him under his post.
 I sent him a message on Messenger and he responded immediately.
 I asked for his contact and he sent it.

 I was straightforward with him when I called.
 I told him why I contacted him and why his help would be so important to me.
 “I’m stranded in Ghana all because I trusted him.
 I have nowhere to go and I have no one to help me.
 Take me as your sister and help me out.”
-I promised him I wouldn’t bring his name into the issue if he helps.
+I promised him I wouldn’t bring his name into the issue if he helped.
 Then he said, “I’m sure his wife came back from where she was working because of the lockdown.
 I guess that’s the reason he’s running away from you.”

 “His wife?
 You mean he’s married?”